Abu-Taher-web/Internship/README.md

 - I need to interact with the simulation software to better understand how these research works are carried out using them.

 **Summary:**
-This is a proposal type paper.
+This is a proposal-type paper.
 It focuses on data management and distributed computing.
 For the data management, the author wants to create a distributed system to host the data.
 This data could be various types.
 After hosting the data on resource-constrained nodes, the  author wants to leverage that data to train a federated learning AI.
 In federated learning, a model is distributed on different nodes.
 Each node sees a part of the data, and it is trained using those data.
 After the training period, the learning is aggregated to a global model.

 **Comments:**
 - I know the concepts of reinforcement learning and federated learning, but I haven't used them.
 I need to try them first.

 **Idea:**

+### 15. Energy profiling and analysis of 5G private networks: evaluating energy consumption patterns.
+**Notes:**
+The OAI Box contains two things - CN5G and gNB
+- USRP B210: It is a radio unit of gNB
+- Netio PowerBox 4KF: Software to measure energy.

+**Summary:**
+Energy profiling is important to understand how a network consumes energy.
+This data helps us to optimize the energy cost.
+In this paper, the author showed an experimental setup and recorded network energy consumption patterns at various points.

+**Comments:**
+- Good diagram of the experimental setup.
+It would be better if the author described the data communication between the nodes.
+-

+**Idea:**

+### 17. Semantic slicing across the distributed intelligent 6G wireless network.
+**Notes:**
+- Cyber-physical device:
+- Data slicing: It is like filtering the data before sending it anywhere.
+The filtering could be based on time frame, location, or any other criteria.
+- AI model slicing: This is equivalent to federated learning, which means a model will be split into multiple nodes, and each part of the model will be trained based on local data.
+After that, the knowledge will be shared with the global system.
+- Network slicing: It is a core concept of 5G.
+Network slicing means customizing or reconfiguring a network system for a particular use case.
+For example, a hospital has a different requirement than a university 5G system.
+So, the network resources, such as bandwidth, QoS, latency, and services, will be customized for each case.
+- Resource access slicing: Dynamically allocating and managing access to multiple resources within a network.
+- Sensor slicing: Suppose there is a traffic camera.
+This traffic camera captures many important information.
+Police, municipalities, and road construction engineers can all get the data from the same camera without the need to install another camera.
+All of them will get the data they need without interfering with others' data acquisition.
+This is called sensor slicing.

+**Summary:**
+Semantic means meaning.
+So, semantic slicing means dividing something based on some meaning.
+In this paper, the slicing starts from the sensors and propagates to the cloud level.
+The idea is that some AI model will first analyze the data and then keep only the necessary data.
+This way, the bandwidth usage will be efficient.
+We don't need to send all the data to the cloud.
+As we are using AI and based on the analysis, we are only keeping the data that is important; this is called meaningful acquisition of data, or semantic slicing.
+However, this concept is not only limited to data slicing.
+You can refer to the note section, where I mentioned other slicing concepts.

+**Comments**
+- This paper only introduces the concept called 'semantic slicing'

+**Idea:**

-### 15.
+### 18.
 **Notes:**